 We believe that our operations and facilities are in substantial compliance with applicable environmental laws and regulations, and that the cost of compliance with such laws and regulations will not have a material adverse effect on our results of operations or financial position.
 We cannot ensure, however, that existing environmental regulations will not be revised or that new regulations will not be adopted or become applicable to us.
 The clear trend in environmental regulation is to place more restrictions and limitations on activities that may be perceived to affect the environment, and thus there can be no assurance as to the amount or timing of future expenditures for environmental regulation compliance or remediation, and actual future expenditures may be different from the amounts we currently anticipate.
 Revised or additional regulations that result in increased compliance costs or additional operating restrictions, particularly if those costs are not fully recoverable from our customers, could have a material adverse effect on our business, financial position, results of operations and cash flows.
-At June 30, 2007, we have an accrued liability of \$2.0 million related to sites requiring environmental remediation activities.
+At September 30, 2007, we have an accrued liability balance of \$1.6 million related to sites requiring environmental remediation activities.

 In 1999, our Arcadia, Louisiana, facility and adjacent terminals were directed by the Remediation Services Division of the LDEQ to pursue remediation of environmental contamination.
 Effective March 2004, we executed an access agreement with an adjacent industrial landowner who is located upgradient of the Arcadia facility.
 This agreement enables the landowner to proceed with remediation activities at our Arcadia facility for which it has accepted shared responsibility.
-At June 30, 2007, we have an accrued liability of \$0.1 million for remediation costs at our Arcadia facility.
+At September 30, 2007, we have an accrued liability of \$0.1 million for remediation costs at our Arcadia facility.
 We do not expect that the completion of the remediation program proposed to the LDEQ will have a future material adverse effect on our financial position, results of operations or cash flows.

-On July 27, 2004, we received notice from the United States Department of Justice ("DOJ") of its intent to seek a civil penalty against us related to our November 21, 2001, release of approximately 2,575 barrels of jet fuel from our 14-inch diameter pipeline located in Orange County, Texas.
-The DOJ, at the request of the Environmental Protection Agency, is seeking a civil penalty against us for alleged violations of the Clean Water Act ("CWA") arising out of this release, as well as three smaller spills at other locations in 2004 and 2005.
-We have agreed with the DOJ on a proposed penalty of \$2.9 million, along with our commitment to implement additional spill prevention measures, and expect to finalize the settlement by the end of 2007.
-We do not expect this settlement to have a material adverse effect on our financial position, results of operations or cash flows.
+On July 27, 2004, we received notice from the DOJ of its intent to seek a civil penalty against us related to our November 21, 2001, release of approximately 2,575 barrels of jet fuel from our 14-inch diameter pipeline located in Orange County, Texas.
+The DOJ, at the request of the Environmental Protection Agency, was seeking a civil penalty against us for alleged violations of the Clean Water Act arising out of this release, as well as three smaller spills at other locations in 2004 and 2005.
+We agreed with the DOJ on a penalty of approximately \$2.9 million, along with our commitment to implement additional spill prevention measures.
+In August 2007, we deposited \$2.9 million into a restricted cash account per the terms of the settlement, and in October 2007, we paid the \$2.9 million plus interest earned on the amount to the DOJ.
+The settlement did not have a material adverse effect on our financial position, results of operations or cash flows.